Cryptodira

 The Cryptodira (hidden neck) are a suborder of Testudines that includes most living tortoises and turtles.
+Cryptodira is commonly called the "Hidden-Neck Turtles" or the "Inside-Neck Turtles".
 Cryptodira differ from Pleurodira (side-necked turtles) in that they lower their necks and pull the heads straight back into the shells, instead of folding their necks sideways along the body under the shells' marginals.
 They include among their species freshwater turtles, snapping turtles, tortoises, softshell turtles, and sea turtles.

 Neck retraction

 The Cryptodira are characterized by retraction of the head in the vertical plane, which permits for primarily vertical movements and restricted lateral movements outside of the shell.
 These motions are largely due to the morphology and arrangement of cervical vertebrae.
 In all recent turtles, the cervical column consists of nine joints and eight vertebrae.
-Compared to the narrow vertebrae and the closely positioned zygapophyses of the pleurodires, the cryptodires’ vertebrae take on the opposite shape.
-Their cervical vertebrae are more distended, and their zygapophyses (processes that interlock adjacent vertebrae) are much more widely spaced—features allowing for a condition called ginglymoidy, and ultimately, their “hidden” neck retraction.
+Compared to the narrow vertebrae and the closely positioned zygapophyses of the pleurodires, the cryptodires' vertebrae take on the opposite shape.
+Their cervical vertebrae are more distended, and their zygapophyses (processes that interlock adjacent vertebrae) are much more widely spaced—features allowing for a condition called ginglymoidy, and ultimately, their "hidden" neck retraction.
 Ginglymoidy refers to the double articulation where articulation between the sixth and seventh vertebrae and the seventh and eighth vertebrae allows for bending of the neck into an S shape.
 Formation of this S shape occurs in one plane that enables retraction into the shell.

 Cryptodiran neck retraction is also dependent on associated cervical musculature for its characteristic motions.
 A study that focused solely on the mechanism of neck retraction in Chelodina (pleurodire) versus that of Apalone (cryptodire), found an absence of the longissimus and iliocostalis systems and reduced epaxial musculature.
 Absence of longissimus musculature, which primarily functions in moving the neck via ipsilateral flexion and contralateral rotation, contributes to the backwards retraction of the neck into the shell.
 Lack of this muscular system also results in poorly developed transverse processes (the lateral processes of a vertebra), forcing them to be developed in a more cranial direction.
 The iliocostalis system, used for lateral flexion and extension of the vertebral column, is commonly absent in all turtles.
 With the presence of a shell, these muscular movements are no longer possible.
 Epaxial musculature that functions in alternated forms of stepping and walking is minimized in turtles, due to their restricted stride lengths and heavily weighted shells.